Russia says Games 'broke the ice', hosts lead medals table

 The icing on the cake was home gold in the men's snowboard parallel slalom and men' biathlon relay, lifting Russia above Norway in the rankings with just three more titles to be decided on Sunday, the final day.

-"The friendly faces, the warm Sochi sun and the glare of the Olympic gold have broken the ice of scepticism towards the new Russia," said Deputy Prime Minister Dmitry Kozak, also Putin's Olympics organiser.
+"The friendly faces, the warm Sochi sun and the glare of the Olympic gold have broken the ice of skepticism towards the new Russia," said Deputy Prime Minister Dmitry Kozak, also Putin's Olympics organizer.

 "The Games have turned our country, its culture and the people into something that is a lot closer and more appealing and understandable for the rest of the world."